WGLab/CancerVar/docs/readme.md

 ## OPAI

 OPAI is a python script for oncogenic prioritization by artificial intelligence (OPAI).
-Using deep learning-based approach, OPAI provides probability score  to determine the oncogenicity of a variant, using 12 clinical evidence features from CancerVar and 19 functional features with scoring metrics predicted by computational tools.
+Based on deep learning-based approach, OPAI predict the oncogenicity of a variant, using 12 clinical evidence features from CancerVar and 19 in silico functional features with scoring metrics predicted by computational tools.

 ## Pipeline